Emilio192874/app-support/README.md

 - Password (stored in encrypted form)

 ### Use of Information:
-This app is for internal use exclusively by employees of [Your Company Name].
+This app is for internal use exclusively by employees of [King's Nursery].
 Data is used only for:
 - User authentication
 - Application functionality